SystemsApproach/private5g/preface.rst

 that are available online (and to which we provide links) with an architectural roadmap for anyone trying to understand all the moving parts, how they fit together, and how they can be operationalized.
+And once you're done reading the book, we encourage you to jump into the hands-on appendix that walks you through the step-by-step process of deploying that software in your own local computing environment.

 Acknowledgements
 ----------------